Rules for Missouri Fire Protection Districts - Page 3

 - To provide health, accident, disability and retirement benefits to salaried department members and their families.

-- To contract with an adjoining city or village to provide fire protection for a negotiated fee.
+- To contract to provide fire protection to an adjoining city or village for a negotiated fee (also 321.223).

 - To provide insurance benefits for volunteers.